-AFCEN organizes at least one General Meeting a year for its members, during which its general strategic directions and budget are approved.
+AFCEN organizes one General Meeting a year for its members, during which its general strategic directions and budget are approved.

 AFCEN is managed by a Board of Directors, which defines and ensures compliance with the association’s strategic objectives and provisional budget once adopted by the General Meeting.

 To achieve its work program, the Board is supported by an Executive Committee comprising designated members from the association.
-The Executive Committee is assisted by a General Secretariat, which is responsible for the general coordination of the association's activities, a Training Committee, an Editorial Committee and various Subcommittees, each of which covering a technical field associated with a specific code.
+The Executive Committee is assisted by a General Secretariat, which is responsible for the general coordination of the association’s activities, a Training Committee, an Editorial Committee and Subcommittees, each of the Subcommittees covering a technical field associated with a specific code.

 AFCEN does not have any regular employees.
 Its work is entrusted to experts who have been designated and made available by its members.
 The organization and operation of AFCEN’s different entities reflect this particular situation.

-In some countries, such as China and the United Kingdom, AFCEN has set up local structures to help the Subcommittees more easily incorporate national issues into their work.
+In some countries, such as China and the United Kingdom, AFCEN has set up local structures to help the Subcommittees more easily understand the codes and incorporate national issues into their work.

-These local structures usually comprise Users Groups, which are not necessarily AFCEN members.
-Each Users Groups is associated with a code.
+These local structures usually comprise Users Groups, which users are not necessarily AFCEN members.
+Each Users Group is associated with a code.

-Each Users Groups is chaired by an AFCEN member as part of an agreement.
+Each Users Group is chaired by an AFCEN member as part of an agreement.
 In cases where a country has several Users Groups, a Steering Committee is created to coordinate their activities.

 General Meeting and Board of Directors

-AFCEN is managed by a Board of Directors, whose members are elected according to its articles of association and which reports to members on its activities during the General Meeting.
+AFCEN is managed by a Board of Directors, whose members are appointed according to its articles of association and which reports to members on its activities during the General Meeting.

 The General Secretariat oversees AFCEN's operation, proposes strategic directions to the Board of Directors and implements the actions chosen by the Board.